 So, in order to host a Charity Raffle with Chance2Win.org, the Charity must have a compatible Credit Card Gateway.
 Many of our customers have used companies like Stripe and Square.
 Both are payment gateways and merchant accounts so it is an easy one stop shop.
 Their rates tend to be around 2.9% and 30 cents a transaction, currently.
 Both companies offer a quick turnaround and they will process payments and make deposits into your bank account within a few business days.

-Recap: If you are hosting a charity raffle and expect to generate $10,000 or more donations and need a Merchant Account, we would suggest signing up with Square or Stripe.
+Recap: If you are hosting a charity raffle and expect to generate $10,000 - $25,000 in donations and need a Merchant Account, we would suggest signing up with Square or Stripe.
 You can get your account set up in minutes and they have very reasonable rates.

-If you are looking for a more traditional Merchant Account with much better rates, but have minimum requirements for transaction volume, etc. We highly recommend WinStar Payments, they have a variety of options and excellent customer service.
+If you are expecting to raise over $25,000 then you might look at a more traditional Merchant Account with much better rates, but have minimum requirements for transaction volume, etc. We highly recommend WinStar Payments, they have a variety of options and excellent customer service.
 Contact them at https://www.winstarpayments.com/contact-us/

 We did a fundraiser on Gofundme and they didn't require a CC account, they simply sent us the money - we want you to do that for our raffle.